Czech branch of the House of Thurn and Taxis: Alexander von Thurn und Taxis

 Prince Alexander Johann Vincenz Rudolf Hugo Karl Lamoral Eligius von Thurn und Taxis (Lautschin, 1 December 1851 – Lautschin, 21 July 1939) married in 1875 Princess Marie zu Hohenlohe-Waldenburg-Schillingsfürst (Venice, 28 December 1855 – Lautschin, 16 February 1934).
-They inherited Lautschin in 1889.
+They inherited Schloss Lautschin in 1889.

 Cultural influence

 Both Alexander and Marie were avid patrons of the arts (Alexander himself played violin and Marie was an amateur painter), and although they were not wealthy compared to their Regensburg relatives, they were generous and never hesitated to support a good cause.

 Marie's protégé Rainer Maria Rilke used to visit the family at their castles Lautschin and Duino.
 He dedicated his Duino Elegies to the princess, who in turn wrote about him in her published memoirs.

 Besides Rilke, regular guests at the castle in Lautschin included Karel Sladkovský and Bedřich Smetana who in 1880 dedicated his composition Z domoviny for violin and piano to Alexander.

 After Smetana's death, Alexander designated the house in nearby Jabkenice, where Smetana lived his last years, as Smetana's museum and donated land for his memorial.

 Other artists and intellectuals known to visit the castle included F. X. Salda, Eliška Krásnohorská, Karel Bendl, members of the Czech Quartet (who included composer Josef Suk), and Mark Twain (who visited the castle during his European travels in 1899).

 Alexander also loved to travel and he was a passionate hunter who made several hunting trips to Africa, occasionally accompanied by Czech traveller Bedřich Machulka; he later donated his animal trophies to the National Museum in Prague.
 He belonged to the Knights of Malta and financially assisted a number of charitable causes.
 Together with his father Prince Hugo he was also instrumental in building the first railway in the region.
 The railway was built on land that he donated for the project.